thanoskoutr/speed-auto-test/README.md

 - [ ] Find best way to write to file (sync vs async, append vs write)
 - [ ] Add more command line arguments for options on fast API (https, urlCount, timeout, unit)
 - [ ] Add command line argument for result file
+- [ ] Webpack it, or other build tool